bilateraldummy/bilateral_dummy/README.md

   compressed_set, state = solver.reduce(Data(X_ambient))

   # To access the bilaterally compressed set you can then do
-  compressed_set.coreset.data # This should contain 10 dat apoints in 2 dimensions
+  compressed_set.coreset.data # This should contain 10 data points in 2 dimensions
 ```